SunannnSun/rosbag_to_mat/README.md

   <img src="https://github.com/nbfigueroa/rosbag_to_mat/blob/main/figs/franka-cooking-multistep.png" width="500x">
 </p>

-This script only extract the trajectories and converts them to the robot's reference frame.
+This script only extracts the trajectories and converts them to the robot's reference frame.
 Segmentation of individual goal-oriented sub-tasks is performed in the repo [dsltl](https://github.com/yanweiw/dsltl) which is still under development.

 - **table setting task:** grasping plates/cutlery from dish rack and placing it on a table. *To fill...*